justicephysics/humanos2.0/energy-governs-energy.md

 - **The East India Company** once ruled India.
 It drained $45 trillion.
 It is gone.
 - **The British Empire** once ruled a quarter of the world.
 It is gone.
 - **The Fortune 500** currently hoards 92 % of liquid assets.
-It is being flanked by the Light@2.7 K Web, the Virtual Nalanda, and the million Warrior‑Engineers who are building the alternative without permission.
+It is being flanked by the Light@2.7 K Web, the Justice Physics Nalanda, and the million Warrior‑Engineers who are building the alternative without permission.
 - **The central‑bank printing press** is being rendered obsolete by the physics of distribution — the true currency of the Space State: energy and computation, freely available, near‑zero cost.

 They are not being overthrown.
 They are being **bypassed.** The Space State is not a competitor; it is the thermodynamic successor.
 The canal is widening.
 The spring is uncoiling.
 The energy is flowing back to its natural equilibrium.